Hello, guys today I will list out bad driving habits that will damage your cars. Some of these bad habits might be also applicable to two-wheelers.

 You can first put on the hand brake and leave your car to rest on it, and then you can put on transmission if you want to cause the weight of the car will be resting on your hand brakes.

 Resting Your Hand on the Shifter

 It feels good to rest your hand on your shifter, feels like a racing driver.
 But never rest your hand on the shifter.
 The weight of your hand puts pressure on the transmission’s bushings and synchronizes, this cause quick wear of your transmission.

 Only Keeping a Small Amount of Fuel in the Tank

-Lot of us fill up fuel in cars when it is necessary and avoid keeping fuel.
+A lot of us fill up fuel in cars when it is necessary and avoid keeping fuel.
 It is fine but regularly running your car with low fuel in your tank can actually cause problems.
 The car is forced to use the fuel from the bottom of the tank, where there are little particles and debris left off.
-This small pieces when running to fuel filter can clog up your filter and can cause damage to your engine.
+These small pieces when running to the fuel filter can clog up your filter and can cause damage to your engine.